Hackopotamus/portfolio/_writeups/2026-08-29-htb-optimum.md

 Shellcodes: No Results
 ```

-If this works, we should be able to obtain a session on the target.
+If our discovery is correct, we should be able to obtain a session on the target without needing any credentials.
 However, it would be foolish to simply fire the exploit off without first understanding how and why it works.
-In the next section, we'll break down the attack vector, make any revisions required to the script if it's required, and then attempt to use the exploit we've discovered.
+In the next section, we'll break down the attack vector, make any revisions required to the script (if it's required), and then attempt to use the exploit we've matched against the service.

 ---
 ### Remote Code Execution (CVE-2014-6287)

 Attempting to understand the exploit gives us a good learning opportunity here.
 By breaking down the inner workings of the discovered Python script, we can understand what it's doing before modifying the command arguments to tailor it to our requirements.

 We can use `searchsploit -x windows/webapps/49125.py` to inspect the script's contents before copying or using it.
 The results show us a Python 3 script, meaning we won't need to do any porting, and the exploit is immediately usable in its current state.
-We can also find the answer to Guided Mode Task Two's question within the comments, which identify the CVE designation associated with the exploit.
+We can also find the answer to 'Guided Mode' task two's question within the comments, which identifies the CVE designation associated with the exploit.
 {% raw %}
 ```Python
 # Exploit Title: Rejetto HttpFileServer 2.3.x - Remote Command Execution (3)